wazuh/wazuh-documentation/source/user-manual/manager/alert-threshold.rst

 Defining an alert level threshold
 ==================================

-Every posible event on the Wazuh Agent is set with certain level, by defatult is 1, all events from this level will trigger and alert into Wazuh Manager.
+Every posible event on the Wazuh Agent is set with certain level, by default is 1, all events from this level will trigger and alert into Wazuh Manager.

 Configuration
 -------------